canonical/ubuntu-cloud-docs/docs/oracle/oracle-how-to/deploy-ubuntu-oke-nodes-using-terraform.rst

    :end-before: End: Intro and prereqs

 .. include:: ../../reuse/OKE-nodes.txt
+   :start-after: Start: Get Ubuntu image access
+   :end-before: End: Get Ubuntu image access

+.. include:: ../../reuse/OKE-nodes.txt
-   :start-after: Start: Find and register an image
+   :start-after: Start: Find an image
-   :end-before: End: Find and register an image
+   :end-before: End: Find an image

 Deploy an OKE cluster using Terraform
 --------------------------------------

-Before getting started, from the image path, make a note of the architecture for the registered image, either ``amd64`` or ``arm64``, as you want ensure that nodes are launched with the correct instance shapes.
+Before getting started, note the architecture of the image you have selected from the CLI, either ``amd64`` or ``arm64``, as you want ensure that nodes are launched with the correct instance shapes.

 For this guide we'll use our `GitHub example repository <terraform-example-repo_>`_ as a base.
 It contains all of the HCL to launch the networking, cluster and nodes using the `OCI Terraform Provider <gh-oci-terraform-provider_>`_ and `OKE Terraform Module <gh-oke-terraform-module_>`_.